ozfortress/ozfortress_docs/docs/rules/infractions.md

     + Infraction Modifiers can be applied to this infraction.
 + `#304` Threats of violence/harm against an individual or group.
     + Infraction Modifiers can be applied to this infraction.
-+ `#305` Bigoted, derogatory or discriminatory remarks of any kind.
++ `#305` Bigoted, derogatory or discriminatory remarks, content or other posting of any kind is prohibited.
-  > Some examples are racism, sexism, homophobia or transphobia.
 + `#306` Posting of illicit content on ozfortress services or within our community.

 ## League Infractions (now [League Penalties](/rules/penalties))